PG&E Rates Up 127%.

 - ✓Sized to your home and usage at time of design

-Whether you're in Serrano, Blackstone, Kalithea, or Bass Lake Hills — every financing path is approvable under California's Solar Rights Act.
+Whether you are in Serrano, Blackstone, Kalithea, or Bass Lake Hills — every financing path is approvable under California's Solar Rights Act.
 Your HOA can set aesthetic standards but cannot block installation.
 We prepare every site map, rendering, and architectural committee submission at no extra charge.
-Most EDH HOA approvals return in 7–14 days and run in parallel with permit filing.
+Most EDH HOA approvals return in 7 to 14 days and run in parallel with permit filing.

 El Dorado Hills homeowners with pools, multi-zone AC, and EV chargers typically see the strongest returns — higher usage means more savings per panel.
-If your summer PG&E bill runs $400–$600+, the math on solar + battery is especially compelling.
+If your summer bill runs above $400, the math on solar plus battery is especially compelling.
 The average EDH system size is 11 kW — we size to your actual usage, not a suburban template.

 For Your EDH Home.

 60 seconds.
 No credit pull.
 No obligation.
-We'll show you every option — including GridGen eligibility and HOA documentation requirements — side by side with real numbers.
-Local follow-up within 1 hour.
+We will show you every option — including GridGen eligibility and HOA documentation requirements — side by side with real numbers.
+Local follow-up within 1 business day.

 in 30–45 Days.

 Most El Dorado Hills installs move faster than homeowners expect — even with HOA approval.
-Here's exactly what happens from your first conversation to the day your panels go live and your PG&E bill drops.
+Here is exactly what happens from your first conversation to the day your panels go live and your PG&E bill drops.

 Install Range